edgedb/easy-edgedb/README.md

 }
 ```

 The enum `Transport` never really got used, and needs some more transportation types.
 We didn't look at these in detail, but in the book there are a lot of different types of transport.
 In the last chapter, Arthur's team that waited at Varna used a boat called a "steam launch" which is smaller than the boat "The Demeter", for example.
-This enum would probably be used in the game logic itself where choosing `Feet` gives the character a certain speed, `HorseDrawnCarriage` increases speed but decreases money, `Train` increases speed the most but decreases money and can only follow railway lines, etc.
+This enum would probably be used in the game logic itself in this sort of way:

+- choosing `Feet` gives the character a certain speed and costs nothing,
+- `HorseDrawnCarriage` increases speed but decreases money,
+- `Train` increases speed the most but decreases money and can only follow railway lines, etc.

-`Visit` is probably our "hackiest" (but most fun) type.
+`Visit` is one of our two "hackiest" (but most fun) types.
 We stole most of it from the `Date` type that we created earlier but never used.
-In it, we have a `time` property that is just a string, but gets used:
+In it, we have a `time` property that is just a string, but gets used in this way:

 - by casting it into a <cal::local_time> to make the `local_time` property,
 - by slicing its first two characters to get the `hour` property, which is just a string.
 This is only possible because we know that even single digit numbers like `1` need to be written with two digits: `01`